tom-draper/matplotlib-colors/README.md

 ### Colors

-The package includes a large selection of colors that can be accessed by importing `colors` and specifying a color name.
+The package includes a large selection of colors that can be accessed directly by importing `colors` and specifying a color name.

 ```py
 import matplotlib.pyplot as plt